-Area Requiring Temporary Time Frame To Apply Erosion Stabilization Controls Any areas that will lie dormant for one year Within seven days of the most recent or more. disturbance.
+1 0 1 Time Frame To Apply Erosion Controls

+Any areas that will lie dormant for one year Within seven days of the most recent

+or more. disturbance.

-Any areas within 50 feet of a surface water Within two days of reaching final grade. of the state and at final grade.
+Any areas within 50 feet of a surface water of the state and at final grade.
+Within two days of reaching final grade.
 Any other areas at final grade.
 Within seven days of reaching final grade within that area.